 To be clear, the plant likes water, and thrives in the Southeast, United States, for one, because of the constant rainfall they receive.
 Though, the grass is an apt resident of the USDA hardiness zones 5 through 9.

 Warm-Season Grasses And Insect Repellent Bonuses

-It turns out that maiden grass maintains a bug-free existence, even sitting waterside naturally.
+It turns out that miscanthus grass maintains a bug-free existence, even sitting waterside naturally.